wwarthen/RomWBW/Source/Doc/UserGuide.md

 on the [cpnet-z80](https://github.com/durgadas311/cpnet-z80) site.
 The document is called "dri-cpnet.pdf".

-After booting your computer, you will always need to start CP/NET using the `CPNETLDR` command.
+Under CP/M 2.2, you will start the networking client using the command `CPNETLDR`.
+Under CP/M 3, you use the command `NDOS3`.
 If that works, you can map network drives as local drives using the `NETWORK` command.
 The `CPNETSTS` command is useful for displaying the current status.
-Here is a sample session:
+Here is a sample session from CP/M 2.2:

 ```
 A>cpnetldr